MicrosoftDocs/azure-docs/articles/iot-pnp/tutorial-certification-test.md

 ---
-title: Connect and test your Azure IoT Plug and Play device | Microsoft Docs
+title: Certify your IoT Plug and Play device | Microsoft Docs
-description: This tutorial describes how to connect your device to the Azure IoT certification service and then run the Plug and Play certification tests.
+description: This tutorial describes how to add your product information to the Azure Certified for IoT device catalog, connect your device to the Azure IoT certification service, and then run the Plug and Play certification tests.
 manager: philmea
 ms.service: iot-pnp
 services: iot-pnp